 commercial software necessary for software execution, if any;

-1size of the software (e.g. number of source code lines, and size of the executable code).
+size of the software (e.g. number of source code lines, and size of the executable code).

 Compatibility of existing software with project requirements

-The SRF shall describe which part of the project requirements (RB) are intended to be implemented through software reuse
+The SRF shall describe which part of the project requirements (RB) are intended to be implemented through software reuse.

 For each software item, the SRF shall provide the availability and quality status (completeness, correctness, etc.) of the following information: